One Thousand Years Jewelry: A Brief Introduction

 To support the greater community, a portion of all proceeds go to the Mona Foundation.
 The Mona Foundation is a non-profit organization that focuses on developing opportunities for education and employment for women throughout the world and supports local projects that provide education to all children with the goal of eliminating poverty.
 For more information, please visit Mona Foundation website.Ethically sourced diamonds

-Diamonds are conflict free, ethically sourced, and certified by the Kimberley Process.
-Conflict free means that the diamond is mined by organizations without any associated torture or enslaving practices.
+Diamonds are ethically sourced and certified by the Kimberley Process.
 Ethically sourced means that the diamonds were found through humanitarian mining practices when it comes to wages and working conditions.
 While that means that the jewelry costs more to make, we believe these standards are important and aligned with the Baha’i principles of equity and justice.